loftuxab/alfresco-community-loftux/projects/installer/tomcat-bundle/README.txt

 Closing the Alfresco Server
 ===========================

-Navigate to the 'C:\alfresco' folder and run 'shutdown.bat'
+Navigate to the 'C:\alfresco' folder and run 'alf_stop.bat'